DylanChai/FPLAIFYP/README.md

   Core feature engineering, model training, evaluation logic, and the Streamlit dashboard.
 Outputs like `GW34_Predicted_goals.csv` will be saved here.

 - **`data/`**
-  Optional directory for intermediate results or snapshots during development.
+  directory for storing cleaned Merged data

 ---